misterblack1/plexus-p20/disk/readme.md

 This Plexus P/20 hard drive has three partitions on it.
 An image of hte entier drive is available here as plexus-sanitized.img.
 A version of the image designed to be used with an MFM emulator is available here: https://archive.org/details/plexus-sanitized.emu

+The system is running a port of AT&T Unix System V Release 2.

 ```
 Partition table
 Device  start  length (in blocks)